QuickBooks Blog

 accounting

 Calculating your accounts receivable turnover ratio can help you avoid negative cash flow surprises.
 Knowing where your business falls on this financial ratio allows you to spot and predict cash flow trends before it’s too late.
-Tracking this ratio is a bookkeeping staple.
+In this post, we’ll discuss what accounts receivable is, why you should track it, and how you can improve it.

 A higher accounts receivable turnover ratio indicates that your company collects funds from customers more often throughout the year.
 On the flip side, a lower turnover ratio may indicate an opportunity to collect outstanding receivables to improve your cash flow.